 Check out our range of insulation boards from brands such as Celotex, Kingspan, Ecotherm, and Mannok.
 We provide expert advice on XPS, Polystyrene, and rigid foam boards.
 An insulation board can be used almost anywhere in a building, whether it’s on the roof, walls, or floors.
 Insulation is not compromised because it is thin.
 Foil-backed insulation (boards faced with aluminium foil) is more likely to be found than paper or bitumen-backed insulation.
 Other materials, such as plasterboard, bitumen, or glass fleece may also be applied to the boards.
 Use the filters on our website to find the ideal board for your job.
 If you need assistance, feel free to get in touch with us.
 We are happy to help find insulation boards.

 A popular type of insulation board is a rigid board of compact material (mainly polystyrene) with insulation properties that comes in sheets in a variety of thicknesses.
 One of our most popular rigid insulation boards is the 100mm Celotex.
 100mm is a popular thickness and Celotex is a leading supplier of PIR insulation boards.

-It is made by mixing chemicals using a blowing agent which forms bubbles.
+These boards are made by mixing chemicals using a blowing agent, which forms bubbles.
 This method creates a rigid block with low density, closed-cell insulation sheets.
 Gas is trapped in the cells and has a low thermal conductivity which means the insulation will provide better performance.

 This product is an essential part of any construction taking place and is a very popular product.
-It is generally installed into roofs, walls, ceilings, and floors.
-When used in new builds or extensions it can be installed into the cavities or stud work when construction takes place.
-The boards can also be installed on the internal side of external walls and to the outside of the property.
+It is generally installed on roofs, walls, ceilings, and floors.
+When sheets of insulation are used in new builds or extensions it can be installed into the cavities or stud work when construction takes place.
+The boards can also be installed on the internal side of external walls and on the outside of the property.
 Cavity slabs can also be fitted into cold spots to stop draughts and reduce heat loss by reducing heat transfer.